taborrr/qbio_proj/README.md

 This project aims to reanalyze genome alignment data from figure 5 of the 2023 paper, ["Comparative genomics and proteomics analysis of phages infecting multi-drug resistant *Escherichia coli* O177 isolated from cattle faeces"](https://doi.org/10.1038/s41598-023-48788-w).
 Our objective is to recreate and modernize phage genome alignments using **MiniMap2** and **ggplot2**, gaining practical experience with genome alignment, visualization techniques, and specialized plotting packages, in order to redetermine which genera these 7 new phages belong.

 ## Why?
-Bacteria are the most abundant living organisms on Earth, with an estimated **10^30** cells, but viruses outnumber them, making them the most abundant biological entities at **10^31**.
-Viruses have the smallest genomes in the biological world at just 2,000-5,000 bp, about 0.1% the size of a bacterial genome, yet they can lethally infect every organism on Earth, including latops.
-Studying new phage alignments reveals their rapid evolution and helps pinpoint relatedness, guiding more effective interventions against bacterial infections.
+Bacteria are the most abundant living organisms on Earth, with an estimated **10^30** cells, but viruses outnumber them, being the most abundant biological entities at **10^31**.
+Viruses have the smallest genomes in the biological world with bottoming out at 2,500 bp, about half a percent (0.4%) the size of the smallest bacterial genome (*Mycoplasma genitalum* 580,000 bp), yet they can lethally infect every organism on Earth, including latops.
+Studying newly emerged phage genomes through alignments reveals their rapid evolution and helps pinpoint relatedness, guiding more effective interventions against bacterial infections.

 ```bash
  Viruses